 Retrying Questions to Demonstrate Mastery

-As mentioned, for each student practice slide, you can display selected student answers to encourage your students to discuss and understand the material.
-After displaying and discussing some answers, if there are some students who did not correctly use the relevant writing skill, click the circular arrows icon in the Have Student Retry column to the far right of these students' names, which will allow these students to start over and submit a new response.
+As mentioned, for each student practice slide, you can display selected student answers to encourage your students to discuss and better understand the material.
+After displaying and discussing some answers, if there are some students who did not correctly use the relevant writing skill, click the circular arrows icon in the Have Student Retry column to the far right of these students' names to prompt these students to submit a new response.

-During the Quill Lesson, you may notice that a few students could benefit from receiving additional support or practice in applying the relevant writing concepts.
-Use the flag icon in the Flag column to mark these students for follow-up practice.
-As you progress through the slides, some of your flagged students may demonstrate mastery, and others may not.
+During a Quill Lesson, you may notice that a few students may benefit from receiving additional support or practice in applying the relevant writing skills.
+Use the flag icon in the Flag column to so that you may easily identify these students.
+Please note that students will not be notified if you flag them.

 Completing a Quill Lesson

 Assign Follow-Up Practice

 At the end of a Quill Lesson, you will have the following options:

 Pull your flagged students into a small group for discussion and direct the rest of your students to complete a follow-up independent-practice activity

-All students immediately begin the follow-up independent-practice activity
+Direct all students to immediately begin the follow-up independent-practice activity

-Assign the follow-up independent practice activity for completion at a later date
+Assign the follow-up independent practice activity so that students may complete it at a later date

 Do not assign the follow-up independent-practice activity

 Select the option that you would like to use and click the button that corresponds with your selection at the bottom of the page.

 Small-Group Instruction Ideas

 Ask your small group to write down a few of the prompts from your Quill Lesson plan in their notebooks or on a whiteboard and walk through the process of writing responses to these prompts with them.
-Engage each student in a discussion around improving one another's answers.
+Engage each student in a discussion about improving their responses.
 As your small group works, you can provide personalized feedback based on your students' responses.
-While you are working with your small group, the rest of your class can work on their follow-up independent-practice activity.
+While you are working with your small group, the rest of your class can work on the follow-up independent-practice activity.